supervisely-ecosystem/convert-class-shape/README.md

 - from `Point` to `AnyShape`
 - `Cuboid`, `Cuboid3d`, `Pointcloud` (segmentation of point clouds), `Point3d` are not supported yet (send us a feature request if you need it)

+Notes:
+- Result project name = original name + "(new shapes)" suffix
+- Your data is safe: app creates new project with modified classes and objects.
+The original project remains unchanged
+- Before converting `AnyShape` classes, you have to unpack it with another app - [Unpack Anyshape](https://github.com/supervisely-ecosystem/unpack-anyshape)
+- Colors of new classes will be generated randomly
+- Note: transformation from raster (bitmap) to vector (polygon) will result in huge number of points.
+App performs approximation to reduce the number.
+That can lead to slight loss of accuracy at borders.
+Special settings to control approximation will be released in next version.

 ## How To Run